 Introduction to Jewish History: Bible to 1492 (HIST/JWST 1818), History of Yiddish Culture (HIST/JWST 4544), Modern European Jewish History (HIST 4803), Europe Between Nazism and Stalinism (HIST 4020), Global Seminar to Israel and the West Bank: Justice, Human Rights, and Democracy (JWST 4302/IAFS 3520)

-David Shneer is Louis P. Singer Endowed Chair in Jewish History, Professor of History and Jewish Studies, and Chair of the Department of Religious Studies at the University of Colorado Boulder.
-He is a Distinguished Lecturer for the Association for Jewish Studies, faculty director for Yiddishkayt, co-editor in chief of East European Jewish Affairs, and was the inaugural faculty director of CU Boulder's Post Holocaust American Judaism Archive (now the Innovations in Jewish Life Collection).
+David Shneer is Louis P. Singer Endowed Chair in Jewish History, Professor of History and Jewish Studies, and former Chair of the Department of Religious Studies at the University of Colorado Boulder.
+He is a Distinguished Lecturer for the Association for Jewish Studies, faculty director for Yiddishkayt, co-editor in chief of East European Jewish Affairs, and is the inaugural faculty director of CU Boulder's Post Holocaust American Judaism Archive (now the Innovations in Jewish Life Collection).